Trump says U.S. took out a 'big facility' as part of strikes on alleged drug boats near Venezuela

 "We just knocked out — I don't know if you read or you saw — they have a big plant or big facility where they send the, you know, where the ships come from," Trump said in the interview.
 "Two nights ago we knocked that out.
 So we hit them very hard."

-Trump did not provide further details about the apparent attack on the facility, which if correct would be the first known land strike in the U.S. counternarcotics efforts against Venezuela.
+Trump did not provide further details during the interview about the apparent attack on the facility; if it took place in Venezuela, it would be the first known land strike in the U.S. counternarcotics efforts against the country.
 NBC News has not independently confirmed the strike.
 The White House did not immediately respond to a request for comment about the president's remarks.

 The administration has ramped up pressure on Venezuela in recent months.
 In October, Trump confirmed that he had authorized the CIA to take unspecified action in Venezuela, an unusual acknowledgement about covert action.
 The president told White House reporters that he took the action because the country "emptied their prisons into the United States of America," a frequent accusation he has made without providing evidence, and also because of narcotics trafficking.